michaeljclark/llvlir/spec/llvlir.md

 ### Floating Point Type Codes

-Type codes are used to parameterize opcodes with a specific numeric type.
-Type code 0 is followed by two LEB integers, the first specifying the exponent width and the second specifying the sign plus fraction bit width.
+Floating point type codes are used to parameterize opcodes with a specific numeric type.
+Floating point type code 0 is followed by two LEB integers, the first specifying the exponent width and the second specifying the sign plus fraction bit width.

 code | name   | width  | description                             |
 ---- | ------ | ------ | --------------------------------------- |